ljsinclair/featurebase-docs/old-backup/old-ingesters.md

 - "Fields containing line breaks (CRLF), double quotes, and commas should be enclosed in double-quotes."
 - "If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote."

-Use `molecula-consumer-csv -h` to list all available flags.
+Use `./molecula-consumer-csv -h` to list all available flags.
 Each flag is also available as an environment variable by prefixing it with "CONSUMER_".

 | Flag            | Type    | Description                                                                                                                   |
 | -               | -       | -                                                                                                                             |